mingyang-tu/multigen-chatbot/README.md

-# ADL2022 Spring Final Project - Topic Transition Through Dialogue
+# ADL Final Project - Topic Transition Through Dialogue

 ## Introduction
 This is a PyTorch implementation of a chatbot that can smoothly guide the conversation to some specific topics.